swlkr/trail/README.md

 ]
 ```

-Want all of the route except certain ones?
+Want all of the routes except certain ones?

 ```clojure
 (def routes